cesarferreira/robin/README.md

 - Automatic `.env` file loading
 - Optional per-task descriptions (shown in `--list` and interactive mode)
 - Reference other tasks from a sequence with `@task`
+- Optional desktop notification on completion with `--notify`

 ## Installation